dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

   * Otherwise intermediate storage is allocated.

 * For each element in order:
-  * If the element is an *expression element*, the collection *indexer* is invoked to add the evaluated expression at the current index.
+  * If the element is an *expression element*, the collection instance *indexer* is invoked to add the evaluated expression at the current index.
   * If the element is a *spread element* then one of the following is used:
     * A member of a well-known interface or type is invoked to copy items from the spread element expression to the collection instance.
-    * An applicable `GetEnumerator` instance or extension method is invoked on the *spread element expression* and for each item from the enumerator, the collection *indexer* is invoked to add the item at the current index.
+    * An applicable `GetEnumerator` instance or extension method is invoked on the *spread element expression* and for each item from the enumerator, the collection instance *indexer* is invoked to add the item at the current index.
 If the enumerator implements `IDisposable`, then `Dispose` will be called after enumeration, regardless of exceptions.
     * An applicable `CopyTo` instance or extension method is invoked on the *spread element expression* with the collection instance and `int` index as arguments.

 * If intermediate storage was allocated for the collection, a collection instance is allocated with the actual collection length and the values from the intermediate storage are copied to the target collection instance, or if a span is required the compiler *may* use a span of the actual collection length from the intermediate storage.